Last Updated: October 2020

 Pros: Easy to clean because food doesn't stick, most brands are inexpensive.

-Cons: Nonstick coatings are notoriously short-lived and need to be replaced every few years; PTFE nonstick has to be babied to get as long a life as possible out of it (and ceramic will lose its nonstick properties even faster than PTFE no matter how you treat it).
+Cons: Nonstick coatings are notoriously short-lived and need to be replaced every few years; PTFE nonstick has to be babied to get as long a life as possible out of it.

 Typical Uses: Used by home chefs who hate washing other types of pans.
 While you can buy entire sets of nonstick, we strongly recommend buying only one or two nonstick skillets for eggs, fish, and other delicate foods.
 Because nonstick coatings are so short-lived, and because it's not safe to use scratched or peeling nonstick pans, you will have to replace every nonstick pan you own at least every couple of years.
 Thus, only use it for what's necessary, which is a dedicated egg/fish/delicate foods pan.
 This more than anything else will guarantee you get the maximum life possible out of your nonstick skillet.

 We also recommend that you buy cast aluminum pans with nonstick coating--that is, the low end of the market (compared to clad stainless prices).
 Our two favorites--All-Clad HA1 and Anolon Nouvelle Copper--are both cast aluminum, making these pans inexpensive, yet both have an aluminum that's thick enough to provide truly excellent heating properties and a steel base for induction compatibility (also helps prevent warping).
 Both of these pans are about $30 each when bought as a set (or $50 each if you get the larger sizes).
 That's a bargain, and you will definitely get your 2-3 years of use out of them.

 Furthermore, the Anolon Nouvelle Copper has a 0.5mm thick layer of copper in the base as well, putting it in the heating performance stratosphere as far as nonstick pans go.